-This guideline is for communities that have claimed land in protected areas within South Africa, and are in the process of or have already negotiated partnerships with the government management agencies for managing protected areas.
+This communication or awareness pamphlet is for communities that have claimed land in protected areas within South Africa, and are in the process of or have already negotiated partnerships with the government management agencies for the protected areas.
 It is also useful for others involved in the process - the facilitating organisation and the government agencies and departments in their engagement with communities.